Ike Altgens: In Dealey Plaza

 As Altgens set up for a second photograph along Elm Street, he heard a sound that he recognized as gunfire, and saw that the President had been struck in the head.
 Altgens later wrote that his camera was focused and ready, "but when JFK's head exploded, sending substance in my direction, I virtually became paralyzed. ...
 Yet, many news people say I should have taken the picture anyway ...
 I should have made the picture that I was set up to make.
 And I didn't do it."
+Altgens then followed the police who had headed up in the direction of the grassy knoll in an attempt to photograph a shooter.

 Altgens recovered, and his next photograph showed the First Lady with her hand on the vehicle's trunk lid and Secret Service agent Clint Hill standing on the bumper behind her as the driver had begun to accelerate.
 This photograph was quickly reproduced on the front pages of newspapers around the world.
 Mrs. Kennedy testified the following June that she was aware of the image, but had no memory of her actions.
 Hill later wrote that this picture would forever identify him as the Secret Service agent on the back of the limousine.

 After the gunshots ended, Altgens saw several armed men running up the grassy slope between Elm Street and the railroad tracks; he crossed the street toward the activity to see if he could get a picture of anyone being arrested.
 When they came back without a suspect, Altgens hurried back to the AP wirephoto office in the Dallas Morning News building on Houston Street to file his report and have the film developed.
 He telephoned the news office, leading to one of the first news bulletins of the shooting:

+Altgens was later called to testify before the Warren Commission.
+He testified that after Kennedy was shot in the head particles of flesh flew towards him, which "indicated to me that the shot came out of the left side of his head".